lzz19980125/awesome-time-series-segmentation-papers/README.md

 ## Some Additional Information

-🚩 2024/1/27: **I have marked some recommended papers / dataset / implementation with 🌟 (Just my personal preference 😉).**
+🚩 2024/1/27: **I have marked some recommended papers / datasets / implementations with 🌟 (Just my personal preference 😉).**

 ## Survey & Evaluation